 Debt arrangement scheme may also work out for you if you do not wish to sell your house.
 If you opt for DAS, your assets are at little or no risk of being sold off to repay your creditors.
 Some people also prefer DPPs for professional reasons since a DPP does not restrict you from bearing public office or working in certain fields.

-Speaking to a professional Money Advisor about your financial solution can help you decide whether a debt arrangement scheme would work for you or not.
-Your money advisor can also suggest debt relief alternatives if DAS does not work for you.
+Speaking to a professional Money Agent about your financial solution can help you decide whether a debt arrangement scheme would work for you or not.
+Your money agent can also suggest debt relief alternatives if DAS does not work for you.

 How to Get a Debt Arrangement Scheme?

 The following steps will help you apply for a debt arrangement scheme:

 Step 1: Gather and document your financial data including your debt record and payment slips.